DiarmuidSheeran/bank-system/README.md

 ![user propted to purchase bitcoin](documentation/buy-bitcoin.jpg)
 ![successfull purchase of bitcoin](documentation/buy-bitcoin-success.jpg)

-* The user can sell their stocks or cryptocurencies and will be told whether they sold at a profit or loss.
+* The user can sell their stocks or cryptocurencies and will be told whether they sold them at a profit or loss.
 ![sell crypto menu](documentation/sell-crypto-menu.jpg)
 ![user prompted to sell bitcoin](documentation/sell-bitcoin.jpg)
 ![successfull sale of bitcoin](documentation/sell-bitcoin-success.jpg)